dblr/generator-desk/README.md

 ## Getting Started

-- Install: `npm install --global yo gulp-cli bower generator-webapp`
+- Install dependencies: `npm install --global yo gulp-cli bower`
+- Install the generator: `npm install --global generator-desk`
-- Run `yo webapp` to scaffold your webapp
+- Run `yo desk` to scaffold your Desk.com theme/widget
 - Run `gulp serve` to preview and watch for changes
-- Run `bower install --save <package>` to install frontend dependencies
-- Run `gulp serve:test` to run the tests in the browser
-- Run `gulp` to build your webapp for production
+- Run `gulp desk` to prepare your theme for production
-- Run `gulp serve:dist` to preview the production build

-## Docs
+## Docs (coming soon)

 * [getting started](docs/README.md) with this generator
 * [recipes](docs/recipes/README.md) for integrating other popular technologies like CoffeeScript